top of page

 Mary Wooten - Cellist

-Cellist Mary Wooten moves with agility among musical styles from classical, to jazz and pop improvisation, to commercial, to the avant-garde.
-A founding member of the Soldier and Sirius string quartets, Ms. Wooten is a pioneer who helped propel the classical string world toward new ventures in improvisation and electronically-altered instruments.
-As quartet cellist she has premiered new music at Lincoln Center, Minneapolis’ Walker Art Center, the LA County Museum of Art, and on John Shaffer’s New Sounds series for NPR.
-Collaborations with John Zorn, Elliot Sharp, and Douglas Cuomo have culminated in performances at new music locales and jazz festivals….in New York, Montreal, Amsterdam, Vienna, Cologne, Berlin, and Tokyo.
-Mary plays in Broadway orchestras and has performed at the New York Shakespeare Festival with Meryl Streep.
-Her studio recording credits include many TV commercials, movie soundtracks, and sessions with Billy Joel, Sheryl Crow, Joe Jackson, Kenny Werner, Jane Ira Bloom, and David Bowie, among others.
+Cellist MARY WOOTEN moves with agility among classical, contemporary, theatrical, jazz, pop, and avant-garde genres.
+A founding member of the Soldier and Sirius string quartets, she is a pioneer who helped propel the classical string world toward improvisation and electronically- enhanced instruments.
+Mary has performed at New York’s Lincoln Center, Carnegie Hall, the Metropolitan Museum of Art, Town Hall, Symphony Space, BAM, the Public Theatre, and in Broadway orchestras, as well as performances onstage with Meryl Streep at the New York Shakespeare Festival.
+She has premiered contemporary music on John Schaefer’s New Sounds series for NPR, and in concerts around the US, including Minneapolis’ Walker Art Center, the LA County Museum of Art, and LA’s Orpheum Theatre.
+Ms. Wooten’s collaborations with composers such as John Zorn, Elliot Sharp, David Soldier, and Douglas Cuomo have culminated in performances at new music locales and jazz festivals in New York, Montreal, Amsterdam, Vienna, Cologne, Berlin, and Tokyo.
+Recording credits include TV commercials, movie soundtracks, and sessions with Billy Joel, Sheryl Crow, Marianne Faithfull, Patti Smith, Jane Siberry, Phil Woods, David Bowie, among others.

 bottom of page